Saturday, August 7th, 2021

 2 aid stations: Fjellsheisen (km 5 and km 27)

-The aid station will provide fruit, cookies and chocolate/candy.
+The aid station will provide a limited selection of fruit and bars.

 - 2 hours at the summit of Bønntuva

 Racers who do not make the cut-off will return via the Bønntuva Skyrace course and receive times for completing Bønntuva Skyrace

 It will be possible to leave bags in the conference room at The Edge during the race.